Grounding Machine Creativity in Game Design Knowledge Representations: Empirical Probing of LLM-Based Executable Synthesis of Goal Playable Patterns under Structural Constraints: Problem Setting and Method

 \subsection{Pipeline Overview}

-We compare two pipelines across four configurations. \textbf{No-schema baseline}: the model receives the goal pattern as a natural language markdown document and generates a Unity Editor C\# script directly. \textbf{IR-conditioned pipeline}: generation proceeds in two steps---first generating an IR JSON from the pattern description, then translating it to C\#---under three conditioning levels: \texttt{free} (no schema constraints), \texttt{min} (minimal field skeleton), and \texttt{full} (complete IR v0.2-runtime-evidence schema with four hard referential-integrity constraints).
-Prompt templates are provided verbatim in \nameref{sec:appendix-prompt-template}.
+We compare two pipelines across four configurations (Figure~\ref{fig:pipeline}). \textbf{No-schema baseline}: the model receives the goal pattern as a natural language markdown document and generates a Unity Editor C\# script directly. \textbf{IR-conditioned pipeline}: generation proceeds in two steps---first generating an IR JSON from the pattern description, then translating it to C\#---under three conditioning levels: \texttt{free} (no schema constraints), \texttt{min} (minimal field skeleton), and \texttt{full} (complete IR v0.2-runtime-evidence schema with four hard referential-integrity constraints).
+Prompt templates are provided verbatim in \nameref{sec:appendix-prompt-template}; Table~\ref{tab:prompts} summarises the key differences across configurations.